MicrosoftDocs/customer-insights/ci-docs/journeys/brand-profiles.md

 After you've added your links, select **Save**.

-### Define Theme
+### Define theme

-Open the "**theme**" tab in the brand profile and add the theme in accordance with your brand guidelines.
-Additionally, the user can specify any custom fonts in the theme section (the theme section of emails also contains these options).

-Once your theme is added, choose "**Save**," and your theme will be automatically applied to all of the draft content that includes a brand profile.
+Open the **Theme** tab in the brand profile and add the theme in accordance with your brand guidelines.
+You can specify any custom fonts in the theme section (the theme section in the email editor also contains these options).
+Once your theme is added, select **Save** and your theme will be automatically applied to all of the draft content that includes a brand profile.

 > [!NOTE]
 > To create a theme from scratch, you can also use Copilot.
 [Learn more](email-theme.md)